Image Credit: artsveta/Shutterstock.com

-There may soon be a new type of paraphyletic aquatic life in the World’s waters – the robotic fish, used to track underwater pollution levels and underwater life.
-Currently, there are many underwater vehicles used to track movement of submarines and to clear waterways, but their size and shape doesn’t exactly blend in with aquatic life.
+Efforts are being made to curb underwater pollution.
+Now, there may soon be a new type of paraphyletic aquatic life in the world’s waters – a robotic fish used to track underwater pollution levels and underwater life.
+Currently, there are many underwater vehicles used to track the movement of submarines and to clear waterways, but their size and shape don’t exactly blend in with aquatic life.

-The structural frame to a fish is divided up into specific sections based on function.
-To begin with, we can take a look at the caudal fin.
-Zhou C, et al and a team of researchers at the Institute of Automation, Chinese Academy of Sciences, Beijing, demonstrate a novel prototype of a robotic fish.
-The Caudal fin, also known as the tail to a fish is the driving force for a fish, it’s a what allows the fish to move through water freely.
-The team have used a tail that moves up and down to help push the fish in a forward direction using a direct current motor.
-There are also rubber tubes to this prototype that make the frame of the fish’s body (figure 1).
+The caudal fin, also known as the tail fin, propels the fish and allows it to move through water freely.
+The team has used a tail that moves up and down to help push the fish in a forward direction using a direct current motor.
+There are also rubber tubes to this prototype that make up the frame of the fish’s body (figure 1).

 Figure 1.
-Basic structure to a robotic fish.
+The basic structure of a robotic fish.
 Source: Zhao C, et al. Design and control of biomimetic robotic fish FAC-I. Published in Kato, N., Kamimura, S. (2008).
-Bio-Mechanisms of Swimming and Flying: Fluid Dynamics, Biomimetic Robots and Sport Science.
+Bio-Mechanisms of Swimming, and Flying: Fluid Dynamics, Biomimetic Robots, and Sport Science.
 Japan: Springer Science and Business Media.

-One of the major challenges with robot fish concerns their power supply – such robotic fish need to be designed so that they are not tethered with wires so that they can move freely in deep water.
+One of the major challenges with robotic fish concerns their power supply – such robotic fish need to be designed so that they are not tethered with wires so that they can move freely in deep water.
 Therefore, efficiency and how well this system can use a power supply will be a hot topic for advancing this research area.
-Furthermore, robotic fish may have been studies extensively in a lab setting, but being able to monitor how this system interacts and responds to stimuli underwater will be a long stroke.
+Furthermore, robotic fish may have been studied extensively in a lab setting but being able to monitor how this system interacts and responds to stimuli underwater will be challenging.

 - Mazumder, S.K.
 (2011).
 Wireless Networking Based Control.
 USA, New York: Springer Science and Business Media, LLC.